Canal Mania: Background

-The earliest canal building was undertaken as a local enterprise, usually by a merchant, manufacturer or mine owner needing to ship goods, such as the Duke of Bridgewater's canal, built to ship his coal from Worsley to Manchester.
+The earliest canal building was undertaken as a local enterprise, usually by a merchant, manufacturer or mine owner needing to ship goods, such as the Bridgewater Canal, built by the Duke of Bridgewater to ship his coal from Worsley to Manchester.

 Despite the high cost of construction, the price of coal in Manchester fell by 50% shortly after it opened, and the financial success was attractive to investors.

 The expensive American War of Independence ended in 1783.
 A long run of good harvests resulted in an increase in disposable income and an increase in the number of people looking to invest capital for a profit with little personal interest in the business.
-This resulted in an increase in less cautious speculation.

 There was a dramatic rise in the number of schemes promoted.
-Only one canal was authorised by Act of Parliament in 1790, but by 1793 it was twenty.
+Only one canal was authorised by act of Parliament in 1790, but by 1793 it was twenty.
 The capital authorised in 1790 was £90,000 (£ in 2015), but this had risen to £2,824,700 (£ in 2015) by 1793.

 Some of the canals authorized during this period went on to be profitable.
 However, there were a number, including the Herefordshire and Gloucestershire Canal, which never paid a dividend.
 Others, such as the Grand Western Canal, were never completed.